Pablesky/MCV-C5-G3/Week2/README.md

 ## Tasks
-The main goal of this project is to get familiarized with the PyTorch framework.
+The main goal of this project is to get familiarized in object detection, recognition and segmentation, specifically in the Detectron2 framework.
 Thus, the main tasks are:

-- Understand Pytorch framework.
+- c) Run inference with pre-trained Faster R-CNN (detection) and Mask R-CNN (detection and segmentation) on KITTI-MOTS dataset.
-- Implement Image Classification network from C3 in Pytorch.
+- d) Evaluate pre-trained Faster R-CNN (detection) and Mask R-CNN (detection and segmentation) on KITTI-MOTS dataset.
-- Compute loss graphs and compare them with yours from Keras.
+- e) Fine-tune Faster R-CNN and Mask R-CNN on KITTI-MOTS.
-- Compute accuracy graphs and compare them with yours from Keras.
+- f) Apply some other object detection model (YOLO) to KITTI-MOTS.

 All the hyperparameters are optimized using wandb.ai.